Navy 42, South Alabama 14

 Navy 42, South Alabama 14: Keenan Reynolds threw for one touchdown and ran for another as the host Midshipmen secured a bowl bid for the 10th time in 11 seasons.

-Darius Staten rushed for a career-high 127 yards and a touchdown on only seven carries and Navy (6-4) scored the final 32 points en route to winning its 11th straight game on Senior Day and completing a perfect season at home (5-0) for the first time since 2004.
+Darius Staten rushed for a career-high 127 yards and a touchdown on only seven carries and Navy (6-4) scored 32 unanswered points en route to winning its 11th straight game on Senior Day and completing a perfect season at home (5-0) for the first time since 2004.

 Reynolds, who accounted for 227 yards of offense, directed a nine-play, 82-yard scoring drive on the opening possession of the second half, capping it with a 1-yard run for his 19th rushing touchdown of the season and a 27-14 lead.